 - was originally launched in 2020

 - is a far less expensive camera than the DGI Action 2, or GoPro 10

 First impressions of the Akaso Brave 7 LE

-I like good packaging, and have done since I bought my first MacBook Pro way back in 2008.
-The care and thought that goes in the design of every part of the sales process is hugely attractive and does give you a vibe that screams ‘good quality!’
+I like good packaging and have done since I bought my first MacBook Pro way back in 2008.
+The care and thought that goes into the design of every part of the sales process is hugely attractive and does give you a vibe that screams ‘good quality!’